Pet Shop Boys: Fundamental (2006–2008)

 On 3 October 2006, the long-delayed U.S. release of their PopArt hits package was issued by Capitol Records.
-During 2006, Pet Shop Boys worked with Robbie Williams on his then-new album, Rudebox, producing two tracks: a cover version of "We're the Pet Shop Boys", written by My Robot Friend (which they have also recorded themselves and released as a B-side to "Miracles", in 2003) and "She's Madonna", a duet with Tennant, allegedly about Guy Ritchie's affair with Tania Strecker, prior to his relationship with Madonna.
+During 2006, Pet Shop Boys worked with Robbie Williams on his album Rudebox, producing two tracks: a cover version of "We're the Pet Shop Boys", written by My Robot Friend (which Pet Shop Boys had also recorded themselves and released as a B-side to "Miracles" in 2003), and "She's Madonna", a duet with Tennant.
 On 10 October 2006, Pet Shop Boys embarked on the North and Central American leg of their world tour, which took them through Canada, the United States and Mexico, concluding on 16 November.
 A DVD of the show in Mexico City was released on 21 May 2007, titled Cubism.
 It was recorded on 14 November 2006, in the Auditorio Nacional, and was directed by David Barnard.

-On 16 October, Catalogue was published by Thames & Hudson, a 336-page hardcover book, written by Philip Hoare and Chris Heath, detailing their entire visual output (photography, as well as the design of albums, videos, concert tours, books and fan club magazines) from 1984 to 2004.
+On 16 October, Catalogue was published by Thames & Hudson, a 336-page hardcover book written by Philip Hoare and Chris Heath, detailing their entire visual output, including photography as well as the design of albums, music videos, concert tours, books and fan club magazines from 1984 to 2004.
 Neil Tennant comments in the book: "In the beginning we made a decision – and it was in our EMI contract – that that we would have control over how everything worked; that obviously the songs mattered hugely, but the way they were presented was going to matter hugely as well; and that we were never going to give up on that."
 Pet Shop Boys supported the publication of the book with signings in London, New York City, Los Angeles and Berlin.
-To coincide with the publication of Catalogue, a small exhibition of portraits of Pet Shop Boys opened in the Bookshop Gallery of London's National Portrait Gallery, on 30 October 2006 and ran to 28 February 2007.
+To coincide with the publication of Catalogue, a small exhibition of portraits of Pet Shop Boys opened in the Bookshop Gallery of London's National Portrait Gallery on 30 October 2006 and ran to 4 March 2007.

-Also on 16 October, the third single from Fundamental, "Numb", was released, following its appearance at the end of the BBC's coverage of England at the World Cup.
-It was written by Diane Warren and is the only song on the album not written by Tennant and Lowe.
-"Numb" became only the second Pet Shop Boys single in their career to miss the Top 20.
+Also on 16 October, the third single from Fundamental, "Numb", written by Diane Warren, was released, following its appearance at the end of the BBC's coverage of England at the World Cup.
+"Numb" became only the second Pet Shop Boys single to that point to miss the Top 20.